What is Fermentation & How does fermentation work?

 Stages of Fermentation: Fermentation can have several stages depending on Fermentation.
 They are-

-Primary Fermentation: Microbes can rapidly work with primary ingredients like vegetables and fruits.
-The presence of the microbes can prevent putrefying bacteria from colonizing the food.
+Primary Fermentation: Microbes can rapidly work with primary ingredients like vegetables, fruits.
+The presence of the microbes can prevent putrefying bacteria from colonizing the food instead.
 It can alter carbohydrates into alcohol and acids.

-Secondary Fermentation: It is a long stage of the fermentation process of several days.
-Here increasing alcohol levels decreases the microbes, which means it starts to die off, and food sources become rare.
+Secondary Fermentation: It is a long stage of the fermentation process at several days.
+Here increasing alcohol levels decreases the microbes that mean it starts to die off, and food source becomes rare.
 Different pH levels can affect the chemical reactions between microbes and the environment.

 We should follow some tips for starting Fermentation.